About the Darwin Aboriginal Art Fair

-The Darwin Aboriginal Art Fair showcases the contemporary fine art of over seventy Aboriginal and Torres Strait Islander Art Centres at its annual event.
-The fair is held in Darwin, on Larrakia Country,
+The Darwin Aboriginal Art Fair (DAAF) is an annual event that showcases the contemporary fine art of more than 70 Aboriginal and Torres Strait Islander Art Centres.
+The Fair is held in Darwin, on Larrakia Country.

-The Fair showcases the work of emerging and established artists, and provides a space for visitors to meet them and learn from the variety of different cultural groups across Australia.
-There is a range of styles, mediums and products available including: paintings on canvas, bark paintings, works on paper including limited edition prints, sculpture, didgeridoos, fibre art and cultural regalia.
-The diversity of Indigenous art at the DAAF is remarkable!
+The Fair showcases the work of emerging and established artists, featuring stunning art inspired by Australia’s most varied locations – from remote desert and coastal regions, to rural and urban communities.
+A wide range of styles, mediums and products are presented and available for purchase: paintings on canvas, bark paintings, works on paper including limited edition prints, sculpture, didgeridoos, fibre art and cultural regalia.

 Come and engage with the contemporary creations of the oldest continuous living culture in the world!

 Art Centres play an important role in maintaining and strengthening cultural practices.
 They operate as meeting places and offer opportunities for training, education, career pathways and enterprise.

 They also play a vital economic role in remote Aboriginal and Torres Strait Islander communities.
 This economic aspect is crucial not only to the Indigenous art and craft industry, but also to the health of the communities generally.
 Art Centre sales are often the only externally generated source of income.

 The strengthening and positioning of Art Centres will ensure that Australia’s Indigenous art sector continues to flourish and excel.
 The economic independence of communities will help ensure that people can continue to live on their homelands, resulting in the preservation of traditional practices, ceremonies, language, art and spirituality.
 Art Centres often provide many social benefits which are not directly related to the arts.
 These services include assistance with health and medical requirements, aged care services, family business, education, legal, transport and financial management issues.